adam-erickson/wsu-letterhead/README.md

 # wsu-letterhead

+Unofficial Washington State University letterhead using LaTeX3 conventions.
 In order to use this template, copy the following files into a new directory for modification as necessary:

 * main.tex
 * coverletter.cls